Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 - `double` = 64-bit floating point number (**the default** for floating point literals)
 - `char` = 16-bit Unicode character code
 - `boolean` = 1-bit true (1) or false (0) value
-- **arrays**, while not a data type, are a fundamental data structure in Java

 ---